-However, it is now certain that ancient Greek sculptors used bright colors, as well as gold and ivory, to further beautify the magnificent shapes they created.
+However, it is now certain that ancient Greek sculptors used bright colors, as well as gold and ivory, to further beautify the magnificent structures they created.

-In fact, most of them were dazzling in their color schemes, which were essential to the overall impact the sculptures were intended to create.
+In fact, most of them were dazzling in their color schemes, which was essential to the overall impact the sculptures were intended to create.

 Ancient Greek sculptures were painted many bright colors

 Although the statue has long since been destroyed, there is a description of it in the writings of the ancient historian Pausanias, who wrote that the statue was “chryselephantine” or, in other words, covered in gold and ivory.